forsurf99/gcd-009-project/README.md

 #### Working

-The script reads required data set files as required and merges them to form a**allData** dataset.
+The script reads required data set files as required and merges them to form **allData** dataset.
 This data set includes all required columns/variables with subject and activity information.
 Final tidy data set is available in **tidyData** variable.